UniTN-Mechatronics/arduino-encoder-board/README.md

 ###CONNECTIONS:

-* connect the Slave's SCL pin with the Master's SCL pin and the Slave's SDA pin with the Master's SDA pin;
+* connect the SCL pin of the Slave with the SCL pin of the Master and the SDA pin of the Slave with the SDA pin of the Master;
-* connect the Slave's ground to the Master's ground;
+* connect the Slave ground to the Master ground;
 * attach the button, the led and the resistor on the breadboard;
 * connect the encoder/s to the Slave board.